Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-frosted-glass-credit-card.md

 }
 ```

 The whole blur effect comes from the `backdrop-filter`.
-The filter gives it the blurry glassy look.
+The filter gives it a blurry glassy look.
 We also use a background color with an opacity of 30% using the `rgba` spectrum.
 It gives the background some transparency.

-For the text inside we only need to offset it a bit and make sure it's on top of everything.
+For the text inside, we only need to offset it a bit and ensure it's on top of everything.

 ```css
 .card__text {